albertogeniola/MerossIot/README.md

 - MSXH0 (Smart Humidifier)

-I'd like to thank all the people who contributed to the early stage of library development, who stimulated me to continue the development and making this library support more devices:
+I'd like to thank all the people who contributed to the early stage of library development, who stimulated me to continue the development and making this library support more devices.

 Thanks to [DanoneKiD](https://github.com/DanoneKiD),
 [virtualdj](https://github.com/virtualdj),